zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Output-sensitive_algorithm.md

 # Output-sensitive algorithm

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:40:27.932245+00:00
+- **Last Updated:** 2024-12-03 07:10:28 UTC
 - **Original Article:** [Output-sensitive algorithm](https://en.wikipedia.org/wiki/Output-sensitive_algorithm)
 - **Language:** en
 - **Page ID:** 12127990

 ## Summary
 In computer science, an output-sensitive algorithm is an algorithm whose running time depends on the size of the output, instead of, or in addition to, the size of the input.
-For certain problems where the output size varies widely, for example from linear in the size of the input to quadratic in the size of the input, analyses that take the output size explicitly into account can produce better runtime bounds that differentiate algorithms that would otherwise have identical asymptotic complexit
+For certain problems where the output size varies widely, for example from linear in the size of the input to quadratic in the size of the input, analyses that take the output size explicitly into account can produce better runtime bounds that differentiate algorithms that would otherwise have identical asymptotic complexity.

 ## Categories
+This article belongs to the following categories:

 - Category:Analysis of algorithms
 - Category:Articles with example Python (programming language) code